-2.5.2.3 Treatment, Procedures, and Services (EXAMINE - DENTMED)
+2.6.2.3 Treatment, Procedures, and Services (EXAMINE - DENTMED)

-Respondents were asked about the types of services or treatments received during the visit (EXAMINE - TMDTMJ), such as root canal or x-rays, and whether or not the visit was because of an accident (DENTINJ).
+Respondents were asked about the types of services or treatments received during the visit (EXAMINE - TMDTMJ), such as root canal or x-rays.
 More than one type of service or treatment may have been identified on an event record.
 Some procedures or services identified in DENTOTHR as "Dental services other specify" have been edited to appropriate procedure and service categories.
 Both the edited and unedited versions of these variables are included on the file only if editing was done.
 Therefore, the variable list may differ from year to year.
 DENTMED indicates whether or not the respondent received a prescription medication, including free samples, during the dental visit.

-2.5.3 Flat Fee Variables (FFEEIDX, FFDVTYPE, FFBEF00, FFTOT01)
+2.6.3 Flat Fee Variables (FFEEIDX, FFDVTYPE, FFBEF01, FFTOT02)

-2.5.3.1 Definition of Flat Fee Payments
+2.6.3.1 Definition of Flat Fee Payments

 A flat fee is the fixed dollar amount a person is charged for a package of services provided during a defined period of time.
 Examples would be an orthodontist's fee, which covers multiple visits; or a dental surgeon's fee, which covers surgical procedure and post-surgical care.
-A flat fee group is the set of medical services that are covered under the same flat fee payment situation.
-The flat fee groups represented on the dental file include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2000.
+A flat fee group is the set of medical services that are covered under the same flat fee payment.
+The flat fee groups represented on the dental file include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2001.
 By definition, a flat fee group can span multiple years.
 Furthermore, a single person can have multiple flat fee groups.

-2.5.3.2 Flat Fee Variable Descriptions
+2.6.3.2 Flat Fee Variable Descriptions

-2.5.3.2.1 Flat Fee ID (FFEEIDX)
+2.6.3.2.1 Flat Fee ID (FFEEIDX)

-As noted earlier in Section 2.5.1.2 "Record Identifiers," the variable FFEEIDX uniquely identifies all events that are part of the same flat fee group for a person.
-On any 2000 MEPS event file, every event that is part of a specific flat fee group will have the same value for FFEEIDX.
-Note that prescribed medicine and home health events are never included in a flat fee group and FFEEIDX is not a variable on those event files.
+As noted earlier in Section 2.6.1.2 "Record Identifiers," the variable FFEEIDX uniquely identifies all events that are part of the same flat fee group for a person.
+On any 2001 MEPS event file, every event that is part of a specific flat fee group will have the same value for FFEEIDX.
+Note that prescribed medicine and home health events are never included in a flat fee group and none of the flat fee variables is on those event files.

-2.5.3.2.2 Flat Fee Type (FFDVTYPE)
+2.6.3.2.2 Flat Fee Type (FFDVTYPE)

-FFDVTYPE indicates whether the 2000 dental event is the "stem" or "leaf" of a flat fee group.
+FFDVTYPE indicates whether the 2001 dental event is the "stem" or "leaf" of a flat fee group.
 A stem (records with FFDVTYPE = 1) is the initial dental service (event) which is followed by other dental events that are covered under the same flat fee payment.
 The leaves of the flat fee group (records with FFDVTYPE = 2) are those dental events that are tied back to the initial medical event (the stem) in the flat fee group.
 These "leaf" records have their expenditure variables set to zero.
-For the dental visits that are not part of a flat fee payment situation, the FFDVTYPE is set to -1, "INAPPLICABLE".
+For the dental visits that are not part of a flat fee payment, the FFDVTYPE is set to -1, "INAPPLICABLE".

-2.5.3.2.3 Counts of Flat Fee Events that Cross Years (FFBEF00, FFTOT01)
+2.6.3.2.3 Counts of Flat Fee Events that Cross Years (FFBEF01, FFTOT02)

-As described in Section 2.5.3.1, a flat fee payment situation covers multiple events and the multiple events could span multiple years.
-For situations where a 2000 dental visit is part of a group of events, and some of the events occurred before or after 2000, counts of the known events are provided on the dental record.
-Variables that indicate events occurring before or after 2000 are the following:
+As described in Section 2.6.3.1, a flat fee payment covers multiple events and the multiple events could span multiple years.
+For situations where a 2001 dental visit is part of a group of events, and some of the events occurred before or after 2001, counts of the known events are provided on the dental record.
+Variables that indicate events occurring before or after 2001 are the following:

-FFBEF00 -- indicates total number of pre-2000 events in the same flat fee group as the 2000 dental event.
-This count would not include 2000 dental events.
+FFBEF01 - indicates total number of pre-2001 events in the same flat fee group as the 2001 dental event.
+This count would not include 2001 dental events.